 The rules are the same as for other moves.
 The resident moving out must exchange keys with the new resident or one remaining in the apartment.
 In these cases, the key exchange agreement proves that at the start of the new tenancy agreement, the tenants of the apartment have the same number of keys as in the previous agreement with the departing resident.

 Based on an exchange or similar, students must request compensation for their right of residence themselves, as AYY is not informed of exchange studies in any other way.
 So in order to get a compensation, you must deliver a certificate of your student exchange to Housing Services.
 The certificate should be in English or Finnish and disclose the duration of the exchange in months, so that you can be compensated with the correct period of time for your right of residence.

 If you register for non-attendance, you can unfortunately not continue to live in your apartment.
 Only persons who register for non-attendance for statutory reasons can keep their apartment during their absence as well.
-Also note that living in AYY apartment requires the completion of 18 study credits at Aalto University annually, so you also need to complete 18 study credits at Aalto University during the academic year.
+Also note that you also need to complete an average of 18 study credits at Aalto University during the academic year or have enough credits from previous academic years in order to live in an AYY apartment.
 One option is to have studies completed at another university credited for the Aalto University degree, but even in this case, you also need to register for attendance at Aalto University.

 Subletting and subleasing

 Anyone can be a subtenant in AYY’s apartments, regardless of AYY membership or right of residence.
 Right of residence or AYY membership is not a prerequisite for subtenancy.

 The rent obligation to AYY always remains with the main tenant and is not transferred to the subtenant.
 For this reason, we recommend an arrangement whereby the subtenant pays the rent to you, and you then pay it to AYY.
 This way, you can make sure that the invoices get paid and also get involved on time if there is any trouble.
 This applies to both subletting and subleasing.